sudorandom/kmcd.dev/content/posts/2026/fauxrpc-proxy/index.md

 4. It compiles the gathered descriptors into a `FileDescriptorSet` and registers them in FauxRPC's registry.

 This means FauxRPC is ready to handle, translate, and mock any method defined on the upstream server with absolutely zero configuration.

+Because the schema is discovered directly from the running service, the proxy automatically stays in sync with upstream changes.
+No descriptor files need to be exported, committed, or manually refreshed—as your API evolves, FauxRPC adapts instantly.

 ## The Multi-Protocol Proxy Engine